This mini vanilla cake recipe features two light and tender 6-inch mini cakes sandwiched together with creamy brown butter frosting.

 - Bring a pot of water (with 1 inch of water) to a simmer.

-- In the bowl of a stand mixer, add egg whites and granulated sugar.
+- Add egg whites and granulated sugar to the stand mixer bowl.
 Balance the bowl over this simmering water bath.
-Whisk continuously as the egg whites warm-up and keep whisking until all the sugar has dissolved or the temperature reads 160°F (71°C) on an instant-thermometer.
-Don’t stop stirring or some egg whites may overcook on the edges of the bowl.
+Whisk continuously as the egg whites warm up and keep whisking until all the sugar has dissolved or the temperature reads 160°F (71°C) on an instant thermometer.
+Don’t stop stirring, or some egg whites may overcook on the edges of the bowl.

 - Once the sugar has dissolved, place the bowl in your stand mixer fitted with the whisk attachment.
-Beat on medium-high speed until a meringue with stiff peaks forms and the meringue has cooled down to room temperature.
-When you touch the sides of the bowl they shouldn't feel warm.
+Beat at medium to high speed until a meringue with stiff peaks forms and the meringue has cooled down to room temperature.
+When you touch the sides of the bowl, they shouldn't feel warm.

-- Once the mixture is thick and cohesive, beat in the vanilla and salt and beat until thick and fluffy.
+- Once the mixture is thick and cohesive, beat in the vanilla and salt until thick and fluffy.

-- Switch to the paddle attachment and beat on low speed for 10 minutes to remove some of the larger air bubbles in the buttercream.
+- Switch to the paddle attachment and beat on low speed for 10 minutes to remove some larger air bubbles in the buttercream.

 Frosting the cake